Want to create a good-looking document gallery in WordPress?

 We won’t have to refresh or leave the page in order to complete those tasks.
 But of course, make sure you click Save Settings after making changes.

-When you finish uploading all the necessary file types, we move on to the next step of adding those files in a document gallery.
+When you finish uploading all the necessary file types, we move on to the next step of adding those files to a document gallery.

 Create a Document List in WordPress